What are some basic supplies for book care and repair?

 For more information on book repair, you can purchase this Book Hospital video from Living Books Library.

 This post is part of our Ask The Librarian series, a Card Catalog Project.
-You can find more articles like this one here.
+You can find more like this here.
 And, we would love to connect with you!
-You can find us on Facebook, here.
+You can find us on Facebook here.